Frequently Asked Questions About Wills And Trusts

 What's the difference between a will and a trust?

 A will is a written document that says which people are to receive property and money from your estate after you die.
 To achieve this, a will may have to go through the probate process in court.
 A trust is a written instrument which leaves a specific set of instructions to the trustee on how to handle the property in the trust.
 The major benefits to this over a will are more control, and bypassing the probate process which can be costly and time-consuming.

 How much does a trust cost?

-The better question is do you need a trust, a will or a full estate plan?
-We personalize what you need based on your situation and goals.
+The better question is do you need a trust, a will, or a full estate plan?
+We personalize what you require based on your situation and goals.
 As such, the cost can vary between $500 to $2,500.

 Why not use an online legal service?

 Online legal services can be very cost-effective.
 However, there are many aspects which most people don't consider when creating their will or trust, and an automated service may not plan for the proper considerations.

 We accept all major credit cards at our firm.